NLTD2010/E5570-Hackintosh/README.md

 - HDMI (with audio output), VGA Port

 ## What's not working or BUGs?
-- Trackpad: Show not detected in System Preferences but you can still move your cursor.
-I'm rewriting VoodooPS2 (from Acidanthera, SkyrilHD) to make it works perfectly.
+- Trackpad: Show not detected in System Preferences but you can still move your cursor and gesture with 2 fingers.
 - HDMI: Sleep and wake your laptop before use it.
 - Realtek SD-Card: It will stop working after sleep, you need to restart your hacks to make it works again.